 Flexibility services New infrastructure Magnitude; Year of intervention, likely duration i.e. number of years in the future; Location of the requirement; Nature of requirement / flexibility product.
-Timing and high-level scope of intervention; construction duration (start & finish); Details of connectivity; Asset quantities approx. circuit lengths, number of transformers etc. Equipment ratings; Approximate locations, where appropriate.
+Timing and high-level scope of intervention; construction duration (start &amp; finish); Details of connectivity; Asset quantities approx. circuit lengths, number of transformers etc. Equipment ratings; Approximate locations, where appropriate.

-The main objective of the Network Headroom Report part of the NDP is to indicate where it is anticipated that there will be network capacity to accommodate future connections and where flexibility services may be required, it has been defined as follows:
+The main objective of the Network Scenario Headroom Report (name updated to include the word "scenario") in the NDP is to indicate where it is anticipated that there will be network capacity to accommodate future connections and where flexibility services may be required.
+It has been defined in the table overleaf as follows: